drecom83/DecodeIP/README.md

 6 sec: sets 'renew the IP address'

+## Select which number to determine within the selected IP-block
 When a block is selected, the next step is to determine the number.<br>
 This is done by pushing the button shortly (less than 1 second).<br>
 The yellow LEDs are the counters.
 When the counter reaches the number, the blue LED will light up.<br>